First phase of the Lincoln Science and Innovation Park

 “Boole Technology Centre will transform LSIP’s work both locally and nationally.
 The project was completed both eight weeks ahead of schedule, exemplifying our team’s commitment and hard work.”

-By finishing eight weeks early, we gave the client more time to bring in the new tenants.
-The result was a happy and satisfied client!
+By finishing eight weeks early, we gave the customer more time to bring in the new tenants.
+The result was a happy and satisfied customer!
 Tom Blount, director of LSIP:

 “The construction team have been a credit to Willmott Dixon and the scheme has benefitted enormously from their professionalism and can-do attitude.”

 We achieved an AFR of zero as part of the company-wide All Safe scheme, which aims at ensuring an accident-free health and safety culture.
-This included Pre-Enrolment Procedure, which makes all sub-contractors and specialists pass an online health and safety procedural test before coming on site.
+This included Pre-Enrolment Procedure, which makes all supply chain partners and specialists pass an online health and safety procedural test before coming on site.